 Trade and Economic Affairs

 The Trade & Economic Affairs Section manages all activities related to the EU's trade policy.
 This comprises both the multilateral (World Trade Organisation -- WTO) and bilateral levels, including the negotiation of the Free Trade Agreement (FTA) between India and the EU, and market access issues.
 It does so in close cooperation with EU Member States.
 This Section not only covers the entire range of trade-related issues, but also economic sectors such as transport, agriculture, finance or telecom, to name but a few.
 Regular contacts and exchanges with Indian institutions from the government to civil society also form part of its daily work.
 Not to forget one of the central functions of this Section, namely to monitor and analyse trade and economic developments of India as input to decision-making at Brussels Headquarters.

-This Section includes a Head of Operations who oversees all aspects of development cooperation with India, Bhutan and Nepal and two Heads of Section, each responsible for different aspects of the cooperation with the three above mentioned countries.
+This Section includes a Head of Operations who oversees all aspects of development cooperation with India and Bhutan.

 Press and Information Section

 The Press and Information Section undertakes the communication activities of the Delegation.
 It is responsible for relations with the media and the public, reaching out to them through news releases, newsletters and pamphlets, and organising events to make the activities of the EU better known in India.
 It also maintains this website and is responsible for replying to all general requests for information about the EU, its institutions and this Delegation.

 The Administration Section provides the support to the functioning of the entire Delegation.
 This Section is responsible for administrative matters, including personnel, infrastructures and administrative budget.